What’s in a Name?

 Lohengrin, Romantic opera in three acts, music and libretto by Richard Wagner, directed by David Alden, orchestra of the Royal Opera House conducted by Andris Nelsons, Royal Opera, Thursday 7th June 2018, reviewed by LESLIE JONES

 In expressionism, the presentation of the world is distorted for emotional effect.
-The buildings of the tiered sets that depict Brabant, in director David Alden’s new production of Lohengrin, accordingly, are lopsided, even vertiginous, reminiscent of a recent staging of Korngold’s Die Tote Stadt.
+The buildings of the tiered sets that depict Antwerp, in director David Alden’s new production of Lohengrin, accordingly, are lopsided, even vertiginous, reminiscent of a recent staging of Korngold’s Die Tote Stadt.
 The military costumes of the crowd, generally grey and drab, evoke the turbulent Europe of the post 1918 era.
 But also the Third Reich of the 1940’s, for in Act 1, an earlier German führer, Heinrich der Vogler (Georg Zeppenfeld), is recruiting troops to resist an invasion from the east.
 The Nazi/fascist sub-text is unmissable.
 As critic Richard Morrison noted in The Sunday Times, Mussolini once staged Lohengrin with 10,000 singers on a 300 foot wide stage.

 Alden is master of the subliminal image.
 At one point, the falsely accused Elsa von Brabant (Jennifer Davis) appears blindfolded, as in Paul Delaroche’s iconic picture of the execution of Lady Jane Grey.

-Wagnerian opera, unlike belle canto with its standout arias etc, is driven partly by ideas.
+Wagnerian opera, unlike belle canto with its standout arias etc, is driven by ideas.
 The pre-eminent concept in Lohengrin, bringing to mind Greek tragedy, is that God/fate ultimately decides everything, as in the trial by combat between Telramund and the Swan Knight.
 There are echoes here of Richard the Second (Act 1) and of King Lear (Act 3).
 Might, then, is right.
 Note also that Telramund (Thomas J Mayer) bears something akin to the mark of Cain.